david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_Memory_primitives.md

 TensorDesc is a class that provides a layout format description.

-This class allows the creation of planar layouts using standard formats (like NCDHW, NCHW, NC, C and etc) and also non-planar layouts using InferenceEngine::BlockingDesc.
+This class allows the creation of planar layouts using standard formats (like NCDHW, NCHW, NC, C and etc) and also non-planar layouts using **InferenceEngine::BlockingDesc** [DAVID - No Python Equivalent?].

-In order to create a complex layout you should use InferenceEngine::BlockingDesc which allows to define the blocked memory with offsets and strides.
+Use InferenceEngine::BlockingDesc to create a complex layout which allows defining the blocked memory with offsets and strides.

 <pre><code>C++
 </code></pre>

 ## Examples

 1. You can define a blob with dimensions {N: 1, C: 25, H: 20, W: 20} and format NHWC with using these parameters:
+2.
 <pre><code>C++
   InferenceEngine::BlockingDesc({1, 20, 20, 25}, {0, 2, 3, 1}); // or
   InferenceEngine::BlockingDesc({1, 20, 20, 25}, InferenceEngine::Layout::NHWC);